 How to Get a Business Line of Credit with Bad Credit

-In addition, if the rest of your business is in good standing, some lenders may be willing to look past your bad credit score.
-Either way, to help you improve your chances of qualifying, this post will provide several tips that’ll help you apply for a business line of credit.
+In addition, if the rest of your business is in good standing, some lenders may look past your bad credit score.
+For example, meeting the lender’s time in business, annual revenue, and industry requirements could help you secure financing despite your poor credit score.

-4 Tips to Help You Qualify for a Business Line of Credit (Even If You Have Poor Credit)
+4 Tips to Help You Qualify for a Business Line of Credit with a Poor Credit Score

-While honesty won’t necessarily get you approved, dishonesty will ensure your application is rejected.
-Don’t make this mistake when you pursue financing!
+While honesty won’t necessarily get you approved, dishonesty will ensure the lender rejects your application.

 2. Take Steps to Improve Your Business Credit Score

-Since business credit and personal credit aren’t linked, you can build a strong business credit score even if you have poor personal credit.
-However, to do so, you’ll need to incorporate or form a limited liability company (LLC), obtain a federal employer identification number (EIN), open a business bank account, and register with Dun and Bradstreet to get a D-U-N-S Number.
+Because business credit and personal credit scores aren’t linked, you can build a strong business credit score even if you have poor personal credit.
+However, to do so, you’ll need to take the following steps:

-Doing those things will establish an identity for your business that credit bureaus will use to create credit reports for your company.
-Once that’s done, you’ll need to pay bills on time and in-full and monitor your credit reports for any mistakes.
+Completing these tasks will establish an identity for your business that credit bureaus will use to create credit reports for your company.
+Once you complete that step, you’ll need to pay bills on time and monitor your credit reports for any mistakes.
 In addition, you should try to pay off your business credit card balances.

 3. Explore Alternative Lenders and Financing Options

-Don’t give up after a single — or even several — rejections, especially if you haven’t tried different types of lenders.
+Don’t give up after a single — or even several — rejections, especially if you haven’t tried applying to different types of lenders.

 Relative to larger, established banks such as Bank of America, online lenders tend to have less stringent qualification criteria.
-That said, the downside is that you may have to settle for a smaller credit limit.
-Regardless, it’ll be well worth your time to evaluate multiple types of lenders to find the best fit for your business.
+The downside is that you may have to settle for a smaller credit limit.
+Regardless, it’ll be worth your time to evaluate multiple types of lenders to find the best fit for your business.

-While it may not be linked to your business credit score, lenders will look at your personal credit history when they’re evaluating you for a business line of credit.
-That’s why it’ll always be important to work on improving your credit score.
+Business lenders will review your personal credit history when evaluating you for a business line of credit.
+That’s why it’s essential to work on improving your credit score.

 According to myFICO, the five factors (and their relative weights) that affect your personal credit are as follows: